Health & Co: Your beauty hub

 Key services

-For starters, we offer a wide range of med-aesthetic treatments and anti-aging ones like Zo Skin Health™, dermal fillers, botox, aerolase laser treatments, PRP™, Exilis Elite™, Emtone™ cellulite remover, fat dissolving treatments, amongst many others.
+For starters, we offer a wide range of med-aesthetics treatments include Botox, Dermal Fillers, Profhilo, as well as SkinPen ® Microneedling, Lemon Bottle Fat Dissolving treatments, BTL Aesthetics (EmTone ®, EmSculpt NEO ® & Exilis Elite ™), amongst others.

-Our range of distinct facial treatment concepts is very vast - cleansing, brightening, hydrating, rosacea, anti-pigmentation, resurfacing, Hydrafacial™, chemical peels, light therapy, skin tightening, acne treatments, and much more.
+Our range of distinct facial treatment concepts is vast - cleansing, brightening, hydrating, rosacea, anti-pigmentation, resurfacing,chemical peels, light therapy, skin tightening, acne treatments, and much more.
+Our unique HydraFacial uses patented technology to cleanse, extract, and hydrate with super serums made from nourishing ingredients, creating a healthy facial glow.
+Health & Co is the only clinic in Malta with the latest authentic HydraFacial Syndeo machine.

-We also offer body sculpting and fat-dissolving treatments like EmSculpt Neo™ which redefine a client’s physique and rejuvenate their personal confidence.

-Our state-of-the-art Candela™ laser hair removal programme, delivers a smooth and lasting hair-free lifestyle.
+Our state of the art Candela™ laser hair removal programme delivers a smooth and lasting hair-free lifestyle.
+Refocusing on skin, Aerolase® Neo Elite has been proved to treat 37 different skin concerns including rosacea, spider veins, active acne, melasma, amongst others.

-On the strictly beauty side, our skilled team provides meticulous and aesthetically curated nail services as well as overall hair care and styling – cutting, colouring and other treatments.
+On the strictly beauty side, there are various “bars” staffed by our skilled teams to provide you with a range of meticulous and aesthetically curated services.

-At the brow and lash bar you can also get a whole range of beauty enhancement services - lamination, tint, extensions, threading, and more.

-Moving to the makeup bar, we help you to get the look you always wanted for any occasion, from natural to glamorous, always ensuring that you shine with confidence.
+At our very own brow bar we offer threading, tinting and lamination.
+Similarly, at our own makeup bar we help you to get the look you always wanted for any occasion, from natural to glamorous, and always ensuring that you shine with confidence.

+At our increasingly popular hair, lash, and nail bar we work in close collaboration with various specialised companies – Hair: Innovations by Ro.
+Hair, Nail: Nail Impress by Toyah and Lashes: Glamy Lash.

 @ Mercury